Kyuu-Ji/htb-write-up/arkham/write-up-arkham.md

 base64 -d backup.b64 > backup.zip
 ```

-After unzipping the file we find one interesting file in it called _alfred@arkham.local.ost_.
+After unzipping the file we find one interesting file in it called _alfred[@]arkham.local.ost_.
 This is an Exchange mailbox file, so we convert it into a .mbox file with this command:
 ```markdown
 readpst alfred@arkham.local.ost
 ```